-The initial GPC Fund nominees will be Matt Botein, Zhak Cohen and Jack Stein.
-Pursuant to the Board Nominee Agreement and the charter, our board of directors will appoint Matt Botein to serve as a Class I director, Zhak Cohen to serve as a Class II director and Jack Stein to serve as a Class III director concurrently with the execution of the Board Nominee Agreement immediately prior to this offering.
+On May 23, 2024, we entered into the Board Nominee Agreement.
+The current GPC Fund nominees are Matt Botein, Zhak Cohen and Jack Stein.
+Matt Botein serves as a Class I director, Zhak Cohen serves as a Class II director and Jack Stein serves as a Class III director.